CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.1 General Smartphones and Tablets.txt

 #### SYS.3.2.1.A5 Automatic updates of operating system and apps

 A process MUST be established for automatic updates of the operating system and the apps used.
 The updates MUST be tested.
 After the release, the updates MUST be rolled out in a timely manner.
 Already when selecting mobile devices to be procured, the institution MUST make sure that the manufacturer provides updates for the devices over the planned period of use.
-Older devices for which no more current versions are provided MUST be discarded and replaced with devices supported by the manufacturer.
+Older devices that are no longer supplied with current versions MUST be discarded and replaced with devices supported by the manufacturer.

 #### SYS.3.2.1.A6 privacy settings